TravellerMy Pattaya trip was amazing! Now I just need to get back to Bangkok’s airport.

 - Double Check the Sign: The North Pattaya terminal serves other companies too (like Bell Travel).
 Make sure you’re at the correct counter for Roong Reuang Coach.

-2.Bell Travel Service: Best for Door-to-Door Comfort
+2. Bell Travel Service: Best for Door-to-Door Comfort

 Don’t get lost!
 Look for this white booth in the North Pattaya terminal.
-This is where you check in for Bell Travel—it’s separate from the main Roong Reuang ticket counters!
+This is where you check in for Bell Travel—it’s entirely separate from the main Roong Reuang ticket counters!

 Why Choose Bell Travel?
 (Top Features)